munemu82/Social_media_app_API/README.md

   * Like/dislike a post: http://<hostname/IP>/api/posts/<postId>/like (Using PUT http method)
   * Get a specific post: http://<hostname/IP>/api/posts/<postId> (Using GET http method)
   * Get timeline posts (for the current user): http://<hostname/IP>/api/posts/timeline/all (Using GET http method)

+ ## 4. Using the code
+    After cloning/downloading perform the following
+ * Setup
+ * Installation and run the code in your environment